NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Living Landslide.md

 abilities_mid:
   - name: ""
   - name: "Crumble"
-    desc: "`pf2:r`  **Trigger** The living landslide takes damage from a hostile source while atop rock or earth\n**Effect** The living landslide crumbles into the ground, Burrowing down 10 feet.
-This Burrowing does not trigger reactions.\nThe living landslide can't Crumble again for 1d4 rounds."
+    desc: "`pf2:r`  **Trigger** The living landslide takes damage from a hostile source while atop rock or earth\n* * *\n\n**Effect** The living landslide crumbles into the ground, Burrowing down 10 feet.
+This Burrowing does not trigger reactions.\n\nThe living landslide can't Crumble again for 1d4 rounds."

 attacks:
   - name: ""